 An exploration of the Christian calling to be holy as God is holy.
 Examines holiness through engagement with some of the most important sources from theological tradition (e.g., Augustine, Thomas Aquinas, John Wesley), as well as lesser-known voices, past and present.
-Emphasis will be placed on developing a view of holy living that is God-centred, grace-filled, embodied, social, and missional.
+Focuses on the development of a theologically-grounded understanding of holiness and on the integration of theology and spirituality in Christian life.